01-edu/public/subjects/printwordstables.en.md

 ### Instructions

-Write a function that prints the words of a `string` array that will be returned a function `SplitWhiteSpaces`. (the testing will be done with ours)
+Write a function that prints the words of a `string` slice that will be returned a function `SplitWhiteSpaces`.

-Each word is on a single line.

-Each word ends with a `\n`.
+Each word is on a single line (each word ends with a `\n`).

 ### Expected function